oyaron/NGSF/readme.md

 The user must only change the parameters of the fit from the parameters.json file, the file looks like this (the template for this example is included in the git)

-    "object_to_fit" : "ZTF18abokyfk_20180925_P60_v1.ascii",
+    "object_to_fit" : "SN2021urb_2021-08-06_00-00-00_Keck1_LRIS_TNS.flm",

-    "z_start": 0,
+    "z_start": 0.127,
     "z_end": 0,
     "z_int": 0,

+    "resolution":10,

     "temp_sn_tr"  : ["IIb-flash", "computed", "Ia 02es-like", "Ia-02cx like", "TDE He", "Ca-Ia",
                     "Ia-CSM-(ambigious)", "II", "super_chandra", "SLSN-II", "IIn", "FBOT", "Ibn", "SLSN-IIn", "Ia 91T-like", "IIb", "TDE H", "SN - Imposter", "II-flash", "ILRT", "Ia 99aa-like", "Ic", "SLSN-I", "Ia-pec", "Ib", "Ia-CSM", "Ia-norm", "SLSN-Ib", "TDE H+He", "Ia 91bg-like", "Ca-Ib", "Ia-rapid", "Ic-BL", "Ic-pec", "SLSN-IIb"],

-    "temp_gal_tr" : ["/E","/S0","/Sa","/Sb","/SB1","/SB2","/SB3","/SB4","/SB5","/SB6","/Sc"],
+    "temp_gal_tr" : ["E","S0","Sa","Sb","SB1","SB2","SB3","SB4","SB5","SB6","Sc"],

-    "resolution": 10,

     "lower_lam": 0,
     "upper_lam": 0,

-    "error_spectrum" : "SG",
+    "error_spectrum" : "sg",
     "saving_results_path" : "",

     "show_plot" : 1,
-    "how_many_plots" : 3,
+    "how_many_plots" : 1,

+    "mask_galaxy_lines":1,
+    "mask_telluric":0,

     "minimum_overlap": 0.7,

     "epoch_high": 0,
     "epoch_low" : 0,

-    "mask_galaxy_lines":0

-    "mask_telluric":0
+    "Alam_high": 2,
+    "Alam_low": -2,
+    "Alam_interval":0.2

-`"object_to_fit"` : the name or path of the object to analyze, thie should be located within the superfit folder.
+`"object_to_fit"` : the object to analyze, should be located within the superfit folder.

 `"z_start"`,`"z_end"`,`"z_int"`: redshift values over which to look for the fit, begining, end and the size of the of intervals in between.
 In the case of a specific redshift value the user should just make `"z_int"` equal to 0 and `"z_start"` into the desired z value.

+`"resolution"`: the resolution of the fit, the default is 10Å, however, if the spectra is of lower quality then the fit will be performed automatically at 30Å.

 `"temp_gal_tr"`, `"temp_sn_tr"`: template library folders over which to look in order to find the fit.
 It is recommended that the user uses the full library as is.

-`"resolution"`: the resolution of the fit, the default is 10Å, however, if the spectra is of lower quality then the fit will be performed automatically at 30Å.
+`"lower_lam"`: Lower bound for wavelength over which to perform the fit `"upper_lam"`: Upper bound for wavelength over which to perform the fit, if this is equal to `"lower_lam"` then the wavelength range will be chosen automatically as that of the object to fit ± 300Å

 `"error_spectrum"` : refers to the type of routine used to perform the calculation of the error spectrum.
-The recommended one is `SG` Savitzky-Golay, there is also the option of `linear` estimation and the option `included` in which the user can use the error spectrum that comes with an object if he wants to, however, this is not recommended.
+The recommended one is `sg` Savitzky-Golay, there is also the option of `linear` estimation and the option `included` in which the user can use the error spectrum that comes with an object if he wants to, however, this is not recommended.

 `"saving_results_path"`: path in which to save the performed fits, the default one is the superfit folder.

 `"show_plot"` : to show the plotted fit or no, the default being 1, to show.
 `"how_many_plots"`: number of plots to show if the user wants to show, if the `"show"` is zero then `"n"` has no effect.

+`"mask_galaxy_lines"` : Either 1 or 0, masks the galaxy lines for both the template bank and the object of interest.
+For this option to work the redshift must be one defined values and not at array of values, meaning `"z_int"` must be equal to zero and `"z_start"` must be the redshift of choice.
+`"mask_telluric"`: Either 1 or 0, masks the flux within the wavelength range from 7594 to 7680 in the observer's frame.

 `"minimum_overlap"`: minimum percentage overlap between the template and the object of interest.
 Recommendation is for this to stay near 0.7

 `"epoch_high"`: Upper bound epoch for phase truncation.
 If this equals the `"epoch_low"` parameter then there is not phase truncation.
 `"epoch_low"`: Lower bound epoch for phase truncation.

-  `"mask_galaxy_lines"` : Either 1 or 0, masks the galaxy lines for both the template bank and the object of interest.
-For this option to work the redshift must be one defined values and not at array of values, meaning `"z_int"` must be equal to zero and `"z_start"` must be the redshift of choice.

-`"mask_telluric"`: Either 1 or 0, masks the flux within the wavelength range from 7594 to 7680 in the observer's frame.
+`"Alam_high"`: High value for the extinction law constant `"Alam_low"`: Lower value for the extinction law constant `"Alam_interval"`: size of interval

 ## To Run